-1. Learn deep breathing or meditation to help with chronic pain.
+1. Learn deep breathing or meditation to help you relax.

 Deep breathing is also a relaxation technique.
 Find a quiet location, a comfortable body position, and block out distracting thoughts.
 Then, imagine a spot just below your navel.
 Breathe into that spot, filling your abdomen with air.
 Let the air fill you from the abdomen up, then let it out, like deflating a balloon.